Authority: Executive Vice Chancellor and Provost

 Eligible or required candidates for promotion are identified.

-External evaluators are identified by the candidate, and the presentation committee, and the Head.
-The Head will choose evaluators with suitable scholarly and/or technical expertise.
+External evaluators are identified by the candidate, the coordinating committee, and the Head.
+The Head will solicit evaluators with suitable scholarly and/or technical expertise.

-The candidate’s materials are mailed to external evaluators as soon as possible and generally no later than the end of the month.
+The candidate’s materials and the Head’s letter are mailed to external evaluators as soon as possible and generally no later than the end of the month.

 7.2 Selection of External Evaluators for Tenure and Promotion Cases